MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/README.md

 - **[Link to labs (HTML format)](https://microsoftlearning.github.io/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)

-## Security Issue - February 2022

-Some Azure training labs instruct the student to use a specific user name and password.
-Bad actors constantly scan virtual machines and try to log in using those credentials.
-Once they login the machines can be used for crypto-mining or other non-classroom activities.

-**Remediation**: Students should be instructed to use a password of their own choosing.
-Students should not use any password in the lab instructions.

 ## What are we doing?